 Identity theft is a serious concern for individuals not only in the US but globally.
 Identity theft issues have been a common concern for several years and its frequency has sky-rocketed in the past few years.
 So much so that the market for identity theft protection services is expected to reach $28 billion by 2029.

-We aren’t finished with the year 2023, but the statistics for identity theft are already quite alarming.
+As we begin the year 2024, the current identity theft statistics in the country appear to show another year of ever-increasing cybersecurity issues.
 Let us take a quick look at some facts as to why identity theft is a growing problem in the United States.

 Identity Theft Statistics: The Fast Facts